shieldgenerator7/Ersatzica/World/Ersatzica Characters.md

 # Medic Lersha

 Bear medic.
-She resides in the peacock village.
+She resided in the peacock village.
+After the events of Awoomoon’s story, she moved to the wolf village with Awoomoon.

 *A bear a head taller than Dad walked into the room.
 She wiped her fire-burnt palm on her medic apron.*